 2020 was an unpredictable year with the pandemic.
 At the beginning of the pandemic, many plastic surgeries were paused while people across the US lived a digital, work-from-home lifestyle.
-Also, more people spent time seeing themselves on camera on Zoom calls, so there was an increase in interest in plastic surgery.
+Also, more people spent time seeing themselves on camera on Zoom calls, so there was an increase in interest in plastic surgery, especially Houston plastic surgery.

 When plastic surgeons were allowed to resume some cosmetic procedures, demand went crazy for all age groups.